GeoFlood (v1.0.0): Computational model for overland flooding: Malpasset Outburst-Flood Simulations

+Downstream of the dam, the Reyran River passes through a pronounced depression, then winds through a series of steep, fast-flowing serpentine bends before descending through a $\approx 4$~\unit{km} gorge, from which it ultimately emerges onto the broad, low-lying alluvial fan in the Reyran River valley surrounding Fr\'{e}jus (\Fig{map_qgis}).
+Highly energetic flows through these features pose numerical challenges due to large flow gradients and topographic source terms, making them a valuable test for model robustness and stability \citep[e.g.,][]{george2011adaptive, hervouet1999malpasset}.

-Our study's overall dimensions are $17500$~\unit{m} $\times~9000$~\unit{m}.
-The valley floor elevation ranges from $-20$~\unit{m} below sea level (the sea is included in the calculation) to $+100$~\unit{m} above sea level, the latter being the reservoir's estimated initial free surface elevation.
-This initial free surface has a $\approx 50$~\unit{cm} of uncertainty, which is negligible given the total volume of water released.
-The topography for the GeoFlood simulations originated from a benchmarking exercise in 1999, sponsored by CADAM (Concerted Action on Dam-break Modelling) project, a European research group \citep{frazaodam} which included a set of $13541$ irregularly spaced points of known coordinates used in the numerical domain description.
+Our simulation dimensions are $17500 \times 9000$~\unit{m}.
+The digital elevation model (DEM) for the GeoFlood simulations originated from a benchmarking exercise in 1999, sponsored by CADAM (Concerted Action on Dam-break Modelling) project, a European research group \citep{frazaodam} which included a set of $13541$ irregularly spaced elevation points covering the study domain.
+The points were interpolated to overlapping sets of regularly-spaced Cartesian grids with 2, 5, and 20 m resolutions by \citet{george2011adaptive} and used in this study.

+GeoFlood incorporates GeoClaw's topographic processing schemes, which allow users to list multiple overlapping or nested DEMs of different resolutions without requiring preprocessing.
+The AMR interpolation schemes are designed to preserve the integral of a unique topographic interpolant defined by the DEMs, which is necessary for volume conservation upon dynamic refinement of a submerged area \citep{leveque2011}.
+Nevertheless, it is generally recommended to maintain the same resolution for rapid flows in steep terrain \citep{george2011adaptive}.